docker/docs/content/guides/use-case/tensorflowjs.md

 ---
 description: Learn how to deploy pre-trained models in a TensorFlow.js web applications to perform face detection.
-keywords: tensorflow.js, machine learning, ml, mediapipe, blazeface
+keywords: tensorflow.js, machine learning, ml, mediapipe, blazeface, face detection
 title: Face detection with TensorFlow.js
-toc_max: 2
 ---

 This guide introduces the seamless integration of TensorFlow.js with Docker to